 The Interaction Between Mercury and the Moon: Mind vs. Emotions

-However, when Mercury and the Moon are in tense aspects (such as squares or oppositions), there can be a disconnect between the mind and emotions.
+However, when Mercury and the Moon are in tense aspects (such as squares or oppositions), a disconnect can occur between the mind and emotions.
 In these cases, the person may experience internal conflict between their rational thoughts and their emotional needs.
 For instance, they might intellectually understand a situation but feel emotionally conflicted about it, leading to confusion, frustration, or anxiety.
 People with challenging Mercury-Moon aspects might also have difficulty expressing their emotions clearly, leading to misunderstandings in relationships or suppressed emotions that later manifest as anxiety or emotional outbursts.

 Astrology as a Tool for Mental Health Awareness